2 is better than 1

 About

-Printers offered at QBee Print were an attempt at reaching that illusive perfect print.
-They are a result of countless hours of thinking, tinkering, planning, drilling, cutting, coming up with good ideas and bad ideas, taking one step forward just to fall two steps back.
-QBee printers are a true labour of love; by no means and in any way perfect, but in most cases, hopefully, they are good enough.
+The printers offered at QBee Print are our attempt to get a little closer to that elusive perfect print.
+They're the result of countless hours of thinking, tinkering, planning, drilling, cutting and always coming up with new ideas.
+QBee printers are a true labor of love: not perfect by any means, but from our experience, in most cases, they are close enough.